Zebra: In-Context Generative Pretraining for Solving Parametric PDEs: Zebra Framework

 \section{Zebra Framework}

-We introduce \texttt{Zebra}, a novel framework designed to solve parametric PDEs through in-context learning and flexible conditioning. \texttt{Zebra} utilizes an autoregressive transformer to model partial differential equations (PDEs) within a compact, discrete latent space.
+We introduce \texttt{Zebra}, a novel framework designed to solve parametric PDEs through in-context learning and flexible conditioning. \texttt{Zebra} utilizes a generative autoregressive transformer to model partial differential equations (PDEs) within a compact, discrete latent space.
 A spatial CNN encoder is employed to map physical spatial observations into these latent representations, while a CNN decoder accurately reconstructs them.
-As illustrated in \Cref{fig:zebra_inference}, our pretraining pipeline consists of two key stages: 1) Learning a finite vocabulary of physical phenomena, and 2) Training the transformer using an in-context pretraining strategy, enabling the model to effectively condition on contextual information.
-At inference, \texttt{Zebra} allows both adaptive and temporal conditioning through in-context learning (\Cref{tab:comparison_baselines}).
+Our pretraining pipeline consists of two key stages: 1) Learning a finite vocabulary of physical phenomena, and 2) Training the transformer using an in-context pretraining strategy, enabling the model to effectively condition on contextual information.
+At inference, \texttt{Zebra} allows to perform in-context learning from context trajectories as illustrated in \Cref{fig:zebra_inference}.